Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 5. Enter the Museum of Jewish Heritage

-West of Battery Park sits the Museum of Jewish Heritage, a space dedicated to both honoring the victims of the Holocaust and keeping alive the history of Jewish immigrants who came to the country in search of a better future.
+While booking your tour of Battery Park you can visit the west side of the park where the Museum of Jewish Heritage is located, a space dedicated to both honoring the victims of the Holocaust and keeping alive the history of Jewish immigrants who came to the country in search of a better future.

 This visit is the perfect complement to the Immigration Museum at Ellis Island or the Tenement Museum (103 Orchard Street), both historical museums that allow you to learn more about the history of those immigrants who came to the United States from other corners of the planet.
 It can also serve as a small immersion in Jewish culture before visiting Williamsburg, New York's quintessential Jewish neighborhood.